snapfinger/retinal-seg/README.md

 - top-hat: the difference between the original image and its opening
 - opening: first erosion and then dilation

-In this code, the top-hat is implemented by min-max filter,i.e. erosion is min, dilation is max
+In this code, the top-hat is implemented by min-max filter, i.e. erosion is min filter, dilation is max filter